vchi-dev/pages/README.md

 Thank You (● ◡ ●)

-If you want to run it with React:
+If you want to run it locally yourself:

 # Getting Started with Create React App